 After planning the best placement I started to put it toghether.

-Step 6: Dealing With Interference and EMI
+Dealing with Interference and EMI Noise

 This is a very complicated topic, I had some issues, with those dongles, because they are not very well designed.